-In Ireland, the 1992 EC Habitats Directive (92/43/EC), as transposed by the EC (Natural Habitats) Regulations (S.I.
-94 of 1997), is currently the only legislative instrument providing protection to habitats in the marine environment.
+In Ireland, the 1992 EC Habitats Directive (92/43/EC), as transposed by the European Communities (Birds and Natural Habitats) Regulations 2011 (S.I.
+No. 477 of 2011), is currently the only legislative instrument providing protection to habitats in the marine environment.
 For habitats, this protection regime is applicable within the Exclusive Economic Zone (EEZ).
 Under this legislation, a series of habitats are identified for which Special Areas of Conservation (SACs) must be created and within which these habitats must be maintained at favourable conservation status.
 These habitats include:

 Favourable conservations status is achieved by ensuring the habitats’ national range, area, structure and function and future prospects are not adversely affected.
 Operations or activities proposed in or adjacent to SACs designated for these features must demonstrate they will not adversely affect the conservation status of these habitats.

-Under the Wildlife (Amendment) Act 1975-2005, Natural Heritage Areas (NHAs) may be established to protect habitats or species.
+Under the Wildlife Acts 1976 to 2018, Natural Heritage Areas (NHAs) may be established to protect habitats or species.
 Whilst some terrestrial and coastal NHAs may encompass adjacent marine areas, no NHAs have been established for marine habitats to date.